 Among the applicant Countries which aim to become member of the EU there are:

 The institutional organisation of the European Union reflects the values upon which it was founded.
 Europe is an organisation that wavers between a federation of states (such as the United States of America) and an intergovernmental organisation (such as the United Nations).
 Unlike federations, the concept of ‘member’ is emphasized in Europe.
 The relations between the Member States and the EU are governed by treaties requiring a unanimous ratification.
 While it is true, in addition to some necessary cases, that the Member States delegate part of their sovereignty, it is also true that all Member States are given weight and that unanimity between states can block Europe.
 The transfer of sovereignty is therefore in favour of building common balances for which each Member State competes, together, to determine the rules.
 The current framework allowed to guarantee seventy years of unconditional peace on a continent that had always lived in war.

 The construction of a united Europe is based on ideals and objectives that are also recognised and shared by the Member States.
 Precisely because of the values in which the European Union is founded, the EU has a humanist vision and a social model shared by the vast majority of its citizens.
 These fundamental values include the achievement of lasting peace, unity, equality, freedom, security and solidarity.
 The Union is explicitly founded on the principles of freedom and democracy.

-The European identity is therefore based on this set of values and principles, shared by all those who are part of the EU and defended by institutions such as the Council of the EU, that aims to identify possible violations of these principles by the Member States.
+The European identity is therefore based on this set of values and principles, shared by all those who are part of the EU and defended by institutions such as European Commission, that aims to identify possible violations of these principles by the Member States and to preserve the rule of law.